wshafer/psr11-flysystem/README.md

         'fileSystems' => [
             // Array Keys are the file systems identifiers 'myFileSystemName' => [
-                'adaptor' => 'default', // Adaptor name from adaptor configuration 'cache' => 'default', // Cache name from adaptor configuration 'plugins' => [] // User defined plugins to be injected into the file system ],
+                'adaptor' => 'default', // Required : Adaptor name from adaptor configuration 'cache' => 'default',   // Optional : Cache name from adaptor configuration 'plugins' => []         // Optional : User defined plugins to be injected into the file system ],
         ],
     ],